Photo Credit: Samsung Display

 Samsung is expected to ditch the Home Button, and have an all-display front.
 The iconic capsule shaped button at the bottom will be ditched, along with the capacitive buttons as well.
 A recent photo leak testified to this rumour further, but the image strangely didn't show any on screen buttons either.

 Traditionally, all Samsung smartphones have integrated the fingerprint sensor underneath the Home Button, but because the Home Button is being let go, the fingerprint sensor may reside at the back of the phone.
-Another report notes that the device may sport an optical fingerprint scanner that will enable reading thumb print through the display as well.
+This has been corroborated by leaked official Samsung cases for the Galaxy S8 and Galaxy S8 Plus. of the Another report notes that the device may sport an optical fingerprint scanner that will enable reading thumb print through the display as well.

 Samsung is widely leveraging its Viv Labs acquisition to introduce "an enhanced artificial-intelligence service" in the Galaxy S8.
-The developers at Viv previously founded Siri which is now Apple's digital voice-assistant on mobile devices.
+The developers at Viv previously founded Siri, which is now Apple's digital voice-assistant on mobile devices.
 Samsung is calling its version Bixby, and will use the new virtual assistant in mostly all the native apps that will come pre-installed in the Galaxy S8.
-A separate rumour indicates that the male voice of the assistant will be called Bixby, while the female voice will be called Kestra.
+A separate rumour indicates that Bixby will be the name of the the male voice of the assistant, while the female voice will be called Kestra.

 The Galaxy S8 flagship smartphone will likely be powered by the recently announced Snapdragon 835 SoC from Qualcomm while an Exynos 8895-based variant is also being rumoured.
 It will be paired with a 6GB of RAM or an 8GB of RAM.